foddcus/MFIFNet-EfficientNet-Cotton-/README.md

 # MFIFNet-EfficientNet-Cotton-
-Data and script code will be released after the paper is accepted
+Data  will be released after the paper is accepted